SvenWerlen/moulinette-obsidian-demo/demo/buildings/Tavern (roof).md

 ---
 type: building
 subtype: tavern
-description: A small inn with 3 rooms, a bar, and a cellar.
+description: A small inn seen from the sky (roof only)
 ---
 ### Moulinette context
 ---